simona5108/inet/showcases/ethernet/preemption/doc/index.rst

    :language: ini

 The priority queue needs two internal queues, for the two traffic categories; to not include queueing delay in the measured end-to-end delay, we also limit the internal queues, disable the buffer, and configure a packet dropper function.
 We configure the priority queue's classifier to classify packets based on the VLAN ID request. **TODO** why

+.. **TODO** we'll use VLAN tags to indicate the traffic categories.
+The UDP apps put VLAN tags to the packets they create,

 **V1** In the **Preemption** configuration, we replace the :ned:`EthernetMacLayer` and :ned:`EthernetPhyLayer` modules default in :ned:`LayeredEthernetInterface` with :ned:`EthernetPreemptingMacLayer` and :ned:`EthernetPreemptingPhyLayer`; the latter support Ethernet preemption: